You can use the PHP buildpack with PHP or HHVM runtimes.

 You can find current information about this buildpack on the PHP buildpack release page in GitHub.

-The Cloud Foundry PHP Buildpack is released under version 2.0 of the Apache License.
+The Cloud Foundry PHP Buildpack is released under v2.0 of the Apache License.